High School and Confirmation Prep

 Starting in 1st Grade, students learn new prayers each year, building up a repertoire of prayers they can draw upon from memory throughout life.

-These prayers are learned with the help of parents and are reinforced during Faith Formation classes and Sunday Mass.
+These prayers are learned with the help of parents and are reinforced during Faith Formation gatherings and Sunday Mass.

 11th Graders will be responsible for knowing the prayers up through 10th Grade,